feliciahsieh/AirBnB_clone/README.md

 |          | text             | Text of location review       |

 ## Credits
-AirBnB is owned and maintained by Minas Anton ([@minas_anton](https://twitter.com/minas_anton)) and Felicia Hsieh ([@feliciahsiehsw](https://twitter.com/feliciahsiehsw)).
+HAirBnB is owned and maintained by Minas Anton ([@minas_anton](https://twitter.com/minas_anton)) and Felicia Hsieh ([@feliciahsiehsw](https://twitter.com/feliciahsiehsw)).
 You can reply to us and to [@holbertonschool](https://twitter.com/holbertonschool) on Twitter for more updates on this project and our forked projects.

 ## License
-AirBnB is released under the MIT license.
+HAirBnB is released under the MIT license.
 See [LICENSE](https://github.com/feliciahsieh/AirBnB_clone/blob/master/LICENSE) for details.